 A Better Way to Pay for Infrastructure

-Better infrastructure, lower fares, and no debt
+Better infrastructure and no debt

 Most of us don’t think about infrastructure until it stops working.
 But roads, bridges, and broadband cables are vital to a functioning civil society; and they don’t come cheap.
-Tunnels, airports, roads…etc can easily cost billions of dollars to build and millions to maintain.
+Tunnels, airports, roads…etc can easily cost billions of dollars to build and millions more to maintain.
 As a consequence, many projects never turn a profit, or break even, leaving future generations saddled with debt.
 There are better and more sustainable means of funding vital infrastructure.

 Today, much infrastructure is funded through taxation and/or debt.
 A portion of your income tax, for example, might be used to fund an expressway project.
 But due to the indirect nature of this financing, it is hard for taxpayers to see the connection between their hard-earned money and the facilities they actually use.